ryanslikesocool/EaseKit/README.md

 # Unity-Easings
-41 easing methods to make transitions nicer in Unity
+40 non-linear easing methods to make transitions nicer in Unity.

 ## Requirements and Installation
 **Requirements**\
 This package requires the `Unity.Mathematics` library.
 It can be installed manually via the Package Manager, or added automatically when installing via the Package Manager.\
- The DOTS folder requires the DOTS packages.
+The Entities folder requires the DOTS packages.
 These are hidden from the Package Manager but [can still be installed](https://forum.unity.com/threads/visibility-changes-for-preview-packages-in-2020-1.910880/).
+The Interpolator folder requres the [Timer package](https://github.com/ryanslikesocool/Timer).

 **RECOMMENDED INSTALLATION**\
 Add via the Unity Package Manager\